 The Ingredients

 This simple summer dessert comes together with three unique layers that each offer a different taste and texture; the buttery crushed pretzel crust, a light and tangy cream cheese filling, and the sweet strawberry Jell-O topping.
+Below are a few of the key ingredients and notes about substitutions.

 Step-By-Step Directions